fashionvalet/data-analyst-interview-test/README.md

 # Data Analyst Interview Test

 This is a simple test for the data analyst position at FashionValet.
-This test will require candidate to generate reports based on the sample data.
+This test will require candidate to generate reports based on the sample data file ```data-set.csv```.

 **Please note that these data does not represent our real customers data.**